nezaboodka/reactronic/README.md

 **Reentrance** option defines how to handle reentrant calls of the same function:

   - `Reentrance.Prevent` - fail if there is an existing concurrent call;
-  - `Reentrance.WaitAndRestart` - wait for preceding to complete and then restart latter one;
+  - `Reentrance.WaitAndRestart` - wait for preceding to complete and then restart a newer one;
-  - `Reentrance.DiscardPreceding` - discard preceding call in favor of latter one;
+  - `Reentrance.DiscardPreceding` - discard preceding call in favor of a newer one;
   - `Reentrance.Allow` - multiple simultaneous calls are allowed.

 **Monitor** option is an object that holds the status of running